MechanicalRock/mechanicalrock.github.io/_posts/2022-12-06-integrating-auth0-with-react.md

 Once again, the `useAuth0` hook showing its strengths!
 We can get the user object, check if they are authenticated, and that everything has been fully loaded before displaying the user profile.

-Let's add that to our homepage
+Now we can add that to our homepage

 ```tsx
 // /src/App.tsx